 Wired for Certainty, Overwhelmed by Chaos

-How Chatbots Intensify Psychiatric Instability
+How AI Chatbots Intensify Psychiatric Instability

 Dehumanizing Workplace Interactions

 AI-powered chatbots, increasingly common in workplaces and customer service, exacerbate psychiatric instability by depersonalizing interactions.
 A 2025 Pew Research Center study found 62% of U.S. workers using chatbots reported increased isolation, with 55% frustrated by scripted, impersonal responses.
 This lack of human connection deepens emotional dysregulation, especially for remote workers with limited social interaction, amplifying feelings of disconnection.
+Interaction with chatbots has been documented as contributing to an individual’s suicide in some cases due to harmful information provided.
+AI chatbots can replace human interaction and contribute to loneliness, which is a known risk factor for depression, according to the National Institutes of Health.

 Driving Quiet Cracking Behaviors

 Chatbot-driven workflows, like automated HR or customer support systems, foster dehumanization, pushing workers toward quiet cracking behaviors such as disengagement or passive resistance.
 These mechanized interactions erode workplace trust, compounding anxiety and depression and driving workers to withdraw from meaningful engagement.
+The relationship dynamics formed between individuals and AI chatbots may create a reliance that mimics conditions seen in addiction.
+AI-induced psychosis describes cases where users exhibit psychotic symptoms as a result of their interactions with AI, including false beliefs about the AI’s sentience.

 Generational Impacts of AI and Chatbots